facebook/react-native/docs/AndroidBuildingFromSource.md

 ## Building the source

+#### 1. Installing the fork

-1. Install `react-native` from your fork.
-For example, to install the master branch from the offcial repo, run the following:
+First, you need to install `react-native` from your fork.
+For example, to install the master branch from the official repo, run the following:

 ```sh
 npm install --save github:facebook/react-native#master